 Milk – I am mostly dairy-free so I use milk alternatives.
 Almond milk, coconut, oat, hemp, soy milk and other milk substitutes can be used.
 Otherwise, regular cow’s milk will work too.

 My favorite vanilla is Cooks Vanilla Powder.
 It has no alcohol and gives amazing flavor to these cupcakes.
 Vanilla bean paste is another yummy, alcohol-free option.
 However, with the sky high prices of vanilla, feel free to use imitation vanilla if the real stuff is not in your budget.

 Oil is my preferred way to add moisture to gluten-free baked goods.
 Butter may have slightly better flavor but, gluten-free cakes and cupcakes are more moist with oil.
 Sunflower, avocado, canola or any neutral flavored vegetable oil will work.

 These cupcakes would work with almost any flavor frosting but my pipeable cream cheese frosting or vanilla buttercream frosting is my favorite.
-Be sure to check out my full collection of cake and cupcake frosting recipes, including my vegan chocolate cream cheese frosting, chocolate buttercream frosting, and my pink strawberry buttercream.
+Be sure to check out my full collection of cake and cupcake frosting recipes, which includes vegan and dairy-free options.

 Gluten-Free Funfetti Cupcakes

 - ¾ c granulated sugar